 There are lots of tutorials online – get one and do it as you go.
 Even if you can’t perform exercises perfectly, it takes time to get there, so just do your best.

-Body weight exercises, also known as calisthenics, are just as good as doing exercises with weights, each has their benefits and proper uses.
+Body weight exercises, also known as calisthenics, are just as good as doing exercises with weights, whether you go with calisthenics or weight lifting is up to you.
+Each has their benefits and proper uses.

 Got a swimming pool nearby?
 Join a water aerobics group for seniors, and your body will thank you.

 You can perform exercises like aqua jogging, flutter kicking, leg lifts, arm curls, and so on – everything while enjoying a bath.

 Still undecided about the best exercises for seniors?

 What Exercise Should a 70-Year-Old Do Daily?